EOSIO/eos/lstests/README.md

 ### Main API

-After the node cluster is successfully launched, all the test actions can be performed on the cluster.
+After the launch of a node cluster, all the test actions can be performed on it.
 The main API is listed below.

     Main API
     --------